opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ## Modifying the YAML file settings for multiple data sources

 This tutorial uses a preconfigured data source and index pattern for which you aren’t required to configure settings.
-However, you have to enable the multiple data sources feature, as it is disabled by default.
+However, you have to enable the multiple data sources feature because it is disabled by default.

 To enable multiple data sources:

 1. Navigate to your Dashboards home directory, for example, in Docker, `/usr/share/opensearch-dashboards`.
 2. Open your local copy of the Dashboards configuration file, `opensearch_dashboards.yml`.
-If you don't have a copy, the [YAML file](`https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml`) is available on GitHub.
+If you don't have a copy, [`opensearch_dashboards.yml`](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml) is available on GitHub.
 3. Set `data_source.enabled:` to  `true` and save the YAML file.
 4. Restart the Dashboards container.
 5. Verify that the configuration settings were created and configured properly by connecting to Dashboards and viewing the **Stack Management** console. **Data Sources** appears in the sidebar, as shown in the following image.